stoutlabs/stoutlabs-gatsbysite/src/pages/blog/2019-02-05-my-docker-setup-gatsby-next/index.md

 However... while going through a couple of my recent Gatsby and NextJS projects this week to "Dockerize" them, I noticed that there didn't seem to be much information readily available on making Gatsby work with a node:alpine build.

-Gatsby does offer [an extremely minimal Dockerfile](https://github.com/gatsbyjs/gatsby-docker) within their repo, based on alpine:edge, and it works perfectly well on a barebones build... but it will fail on a build if your project uses images with Gatsby's ***amazing*** built-in image handling functionality.
-(Due to Sharp's requirements, if I'm not mistaken.)
+Gatsby does offer [an extremely minimal Dockerfile](https://github.com/gatsbyjs/gatsby-docker) within their repo (based on alpine:edge) but there is one glaring issue with it: it doesn't work.
+Even after some modifications – like installing node, gatsby-cli, and yarn – it definitely won't work if your project uses images with Gatsby's ***amazing*** built-in image handling functionality.
+(Mainly due to Sharp's requirements, if I'm not mistaken.)
 This was obviously an issue for me...

 ### Problem Solved!